cBioPortal/cbioportal/docs/Onco-Query-Language.md

 TP53: AMP GAIN HOMDEL EXP > 1.5 EXP < -1.5
 ```

-## Merged gene tracks
+## Merged Gene Tracks
-OncoPrint has functionality to display alterations for multiple genes in a single track.
-This can be done by enclosing a set of genes in squared brackets.
-The track will automatically labeled by the genes, separated by '/'.
-To specify a label, start the track by defining a name enclosed by double quotes.
-The resulting track of merged genes can be expanded to view individual tracks.
-Examples:
+OQL can be used to create a merged gene track in OncoPrint, in which alterations in multiple genes appear as a single track.
+This is done by enclosing a list of genes in square brackets.
+By default, the track will be labeled by the gene names, separated by '/'.
+To instead specify a label, type the desired label within double quotes at the beginning of the square brackets.
+For example:
 ```
 ["CDK INHIBITORS" CDKN2A CDKN2B]
 [MDM2 MDM4]
 ```

+The resulting merged gene track will be visible in OncoPrint and can be expanded to view the individual gene tracks.
+For example:

 ![Image of merged genes in OncoPrint](images/OQL/merged_genes_oncoprint.png)

 It is possible to include OQL for specific alterations in merged gene tracks, as well as querying a combination of single and merged gene tracks.

+Note that merged gene tracks will only appear in OncoPrint.
+All other pages will show the individual genes.

 ## Example: RB Pathway Alterations
 ### Using the Defaults